solemnwarning/ipxwrapper/readme.txt

 -- LICENSE --

-Copyright (C) 2008 Daniel Collins <solemnwarning@solemnwarning.net>
+Copyright (C) 2008-2009 Daniel Collins <solemnwarning@solemnwarning.net>
-Read license.txt for the licensing terms.
+Read license.txt for licensing terms.

 -- INTRODUCTION --

-ipxwrapper is a winsock wrapper which intercepts IPX socket calls and tunnels them over UDP, this allows you to run legacy software which uses IPX on systems that don't have the IPX protocol installed, it also allows you to tunnel the connection over IP tunneling software such as Hamachi.

-ipxwrapper currently supports most of winsock 1.x, more of the winsock library will be implemented over time.

--- INSTALLATION --

-To install ipxwrapper, copy the DLL files to the directory containing the legacy program exe, you need to do this for every program you want to tunnel.
+IPXwrapper is a winsock wrapper which transparently tunnels IPX packets over IP using UDP port 54792.
+To use it, simply copy ipxwrapper.dll, wsock32.dll and mswsock.dll to the directory containing your legacy program.

 DO NOT REPLACE THE WINSOCK DLLS THAT ARE IN YOUR WINDOWS/SYSTEM32 DIRECTORY AS THIS WILL BREAK ALL NETWORKING SOFTWARE ON YOUR SYSTEM!

+Software using IPXWrapper can't contact machines that are using the real IPX protocol, all systems must use IPXWrapper or the IPX protocol.

+-- COMPATIBILITY --

+Most of winsock 1.x is implemented, but some software still may not work because it uses unimpletmented functionaliy.
+I plan to complete winsock 1.x support eventually, winsock2 is unlikely, as the API is far bigger and any winsock2 program should be using IP anyway.